 Wall clock hardware is difficult to integrate with an SIS, mobile apps are pricey, and paper rosters create extra work and are error-prone.

 Attendance is a critical component of nearly everything a school tracks, manages and reports, so it’s essential to have a reliable system that updates in real time.
-Today’s cloud-based SIS systems can handle all of the time clock-based attendance needs.
+Today’s cloud-based SIS systems can handle clock-based attendance challenges.

 Challenge 2: Managing Title IV Financial Aid Reporting

 Federal law requires schools to follow procedures to award, disburse and account for federal funds, and to track students’ attendance and participation in their classes.
-Financial disbursements are tied to the percentage of attendance (yet another reason for an accurate, integrated attendance system) and satisfactory academic progress.
+Disbursements like Title IV student financial aid are tied to the percentage of attendance (yet another reason for an accurate, integrated attendance system) and satisfactory academic progress.
 Schools need to report when students are present or absent, as well as when they complete make-up work for missed days.
 These stats have to be monitored and validated.

 Career schools are required to report IPEDS data to the National Center for Education Statistics.
 A top-notch SIS has pre-built reports based on the latest government reporting requirements.
 This helps a school quickly provide regulators with a wide range of reports including attendance, financial aid, enrollment and career placement.